LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security doc.md

     * Confidentiality: Against unauthorized access
     * Integrity: Against unauthorized modification
     * Availability: Resources and services are available for legit users
-    * Authenticity and authentication:  Explicit identification of the sender of info or a communication peer
+    * Authenticity and [[authentication]]:  Explicit identification of the sender of info or a communication peer
 * **What are passive and active attack?Why those need to be distinct**
      * Passive
           * Attacker doesn't actively participate